vpharrish101/SAML/README.md

 ## The Problem

-* **TL;DR**: Hospital scanners produce different data for same patient.
+* **TL;DR**: Hospital scanners produce different data 'noise' for same patient.
 This confuses DL model while training.
-We solve it by an unconventional methodology.
+We solve it by disrupting those 'noise'.

 The issue is: -
   1. Different hospital scanners have different sensitivites and intensities of measuring scans.